-Functional annotation of protein sequences, especially on the scale of the entire PSU, is one of the unsurmounted hurdles toward comprehensive understanding of life and medical cure.
-An accurate, sustainable, large-scale method for functional annotation demands focused and concentrated efforts of experts from multiple scientific fields.
-Given the scale of data and the range of skills required to translate it to knowledge to action, scientists forge alliances to leverage resources and expertise across different disciplines [55].
-This drive for collective innovation in data-enabled sciences translates into community efforts such as DELSA Global, the Data-Enabled Life Sciences Alliance International (see Table 1) [55, 37, 44, 43, 42].
+Protein sequence annotation is an example of one of the grand challenges of modern biology that requires focused and concentrated efforts of experts from multiple scientific fields.
+The current funding climate severely limits the capabilities of any single research laboratory [28] thus compelling scientists to forge alliances and leverage skills across different disciplines [55].
+This drive for collective innovation in dataenabled sciences translates into community efforts such as DELSA Global, the Data-Enabled Life Sciences Alliance International (see Table 1) [55, 37, 44, 43, 42].
 The goal of the newly founded transdisciplinary alliance is to create a synergy between the computer science and life-sciences to tackle modern biological challenges through best computational practices and advanced cyberinfrastructure.

 In this paper, we propose a visualization tool to explore the structure of the protein space and relationships between the proteins.
+The visualization uses an MDS approach (see Table 1) to create a 3D projection of the PSU.
+We use a parallel implementation on a multigrid platform that utilizes Iterative MapReduce, the standard Message Passing Interface (MPI; see Table 1), and threading.
+The resulting projection can be further integrated with functional, experimental, structural, environmental and other data.
+Most importantly, the implementation allows for new experimental data to be mapped into the existing universe using interpolation.
+Interpolation allows for efficient expansion of the PSU, a feature that is essential for large-scale data.

-The visualization is based on the MDS approach (Table 1) that uses a parallel implementation on a multigrid platform with Iterative MapReduce, the standard Message Passing Interface (MPI; see Table 1), and threading.
-The MDS approach is a form of low-dimensional embedding, similar to principal component analysis, independent component analysis, principal coordinate analysis, spring embedding, feature selection and others [24, 30, 27].
+The MDS approach used in this paper is a form of lowdimensional embedding, similar to principal component analysis, independent component analysis, principal coordinate analysis, spring embedding, feature selection and others [24, 30, 27].
 While low-dimensional representation of data has been widely used by scientists, existing methods neither address large-scale biological problems nor do they offer sustainable, affordable means to cope with the influx of new information.
-The proposed PSU tool provides interactive, exploratory means to examine complex biological data both independently and in the context of the existing information.
+The proposed tool provides interactive, exploratory means to examine complex biological data both independently and in the context of the existing information.
 The low-dimensional representation allows visualizing the vastness of the PSU, its structure and complexity on a variety of scales and in different domains.
+The exa-scale of data in the PSU requires cutting-edge technologies, advanced cyberinfrastructure, transdisciplinary collaboration and a wide range of skills and expertise.
+This work represents an example of the potential impact DELSA Global could have to solve large-scale biological problems.